-- 8.3 Staff must be aware that radicalisation does not refer to any one religion or faith.
+8.3 Team members must be aware that radicalisation does not refer to any one religion or faith.
 Young people can be groomed into holding extremist views politically as well as religiously.
-Staff have a duty to promote an environment within the setting that is diverse and multicultural, but where views which are outside of mainstream society and single out a particular faith, religion, race or gender not be tolerated.
-Staff must challenge any form of discriminatory language. - 8.4 Headteachers or equivalent/Registered Managers, DSLs and Safeguarding Leads and senior leaders must ensure that their approach is in line with the Contest Strategy best practice guidance, and that the 'four P' approach is understood.
+Team members have a duty to promote an environment within the setting that is diverse and multicultural, but where views which are outside of mainstream society and single out a particular faith, religion, race or gender not be tolerated.
+Team members must challenge any form of discriminatory language.